Jeanauta/Jeanauta/README.md

 <p align="center">
    <img alingn="center" src="https://profile-counter.glitch.me/Jeanauta/count.svg" /></p>
 <p align="center">
-	<h1 align="center"> :sparkles:You are welcome to share and collaborate on any project in this repository!
-Let's go together!:sparkles:</h1>
+	<p align="center"> :sparkles:You are welcome to share and collaborate on any project in this repository!
+Let's go together!:sparkles:</p>